Rotterdam as seen from a minaret

 Golden and blue hours

 This is the last photo I take before I carefully descend those narrow stairs again.
 The dome with the crescent on the peak, and the skyline of Rotterdam in the background.
-The church tower slightly to the left of the dome belongs to Our Lady Star of the Sea at Beukelsdijk, currently in use by a Polish catholic community.
+Slightly to the left of the dome we see a church tower, belonging to Our Lady Star of the Sea at Beukelsdijk, currently in use by a Polish catholic community.

 Thanks to Ramazan Aydogan for the organization and to Imam Bunyamin Yildiz and the mosque board for the hospitality!